opencontainers/runtime-spec/config-linux.md

 ## <a name="configLinuxMountLabel" />Mount Label

 **`mountLabel`** (string, OPTIONAL) will set the Selinux context for the mounts in the container.
+    The value MUST NOT be an empty string.

 ### Example